Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 Installing Auth.js

-Open your command line and navigate to your Next.js project's directory.
+Open your command line and navigate to the directory of your Next.js project.
 Then, run the command below:

 npm i next-auth